Soundsphere/lastavg/README.md

 ```
 git clone https://github.com/Soundsphere/lastavg.git
 cd lastavg
-chmod +x lastfmcalc.py
 python lastfmcalc.py
 ```

-_Alternatively you can copy the script into your $PATH_
+_Alternatively you can copy the script into your $PATH and chmod +x the script so that you can just call it from anywhere_

 ## Usage
 To use with your own last.fm account, replace the following variables: